Wei Zheng — The Boldest and Most Successful Imperial Censor of the Tang Dynasty

 During this time, Wei proposed that the crown prince execute Li Shimin, his younger brother, and a contender for the throne.

 Li Shimin struck first, killing his older brother and ascending to the throne as Emperor Taizong of Tang (or Tang Tai Zong).

 Instead of denying the charges, Wei boldly admitted that he had proposed this solution to the crown prince and asserted that Li Shimin would have been unsuccessful in ascending to the throne if the crown prince had followed his guidance.

 Wei’s fearlessness in the face of Emperor Taizong’s accusation impressed the new emperor and, as a result, he appointed Wei as his imperial censor.

-According to Wei, the prosperity or chaos inherent in society is derived from the quality of the ruling class, as opposed to the values, beliefs, and behavior of ordinary citizens.
+According to Wei, the prosperity or chaos inherent in society is derived from the quality of the ruling class, as opposed to ordinary citizens' values, beliefs, and behavior.

 Wei proposed a wide variety of political and administrative reforms designed to improve the governance of the realm.

-Additionally, he served as the emperor’s confidant, pointing out how Emperor Taizong should avoid spoiling his beloved princess or temper his longing for the queen, and temper his desires for entertaining diversions.
+Additionally, he served as the emperor’s confidant, pointing out how Emperor Taizong should avoid spoiling his beloved princess, tempering his longing for the queen and his desire to entertain diversions.

 Wei’s influence on the emperor was significant.
 The emperor respected Wei’s opinion on whether he was expressing his views on national policies or family matters.

 Wei was also notable for his integrity and frugality.
 Despite his position, he lived a Spartan life, leaving little or no valuable stuff upon his death besides his contribution to excellent essays and poems.

 During Wei’s illness before his death, Emperor Taizong visited him several times.
 He also participated in Wei’s funeral services and wrote him a memorial epigraph, an uncommon honor in Chinese culture.

 After Wei’s death, his wisdom continued to influence the emperor’s thinking.
-The emperor mentioned Wei often and pondered what Wei would say or do faced with the current challenge or decision.
+The emperor mentioned Wei often and pondered what Wei would say or do when facing the current challenge or decision.

 The combination of Wei's brilliance and Emperor Taizong's sage rule remains legendary.

 You Might Also Like: